themeselection/sneat-bootstrap-html-admin-template-free/README.md

 yarn
 ```

-4. Now, you are ready to run `npm` tasks, below command will start the server and watch the code using [browsersync](https://browsersync.io/).
+4. Now, that you are ready to run `npm` tasks, the below command will start the server and watch the code using [browsersync](https://browsersync.io/).
 Open [http://localhost:3000/](http://localhost:3000/) to check your development 🚀.

 ```bash
 # npm